Finder: Searching for Files

 ->files('*.json'); // in the current folder look for *.json files

-Alternatively, you can use the append() method to add a specific file (or an array of files).
-Then it returns the same object Finder:
+Alternatively, the append() method can be used to add a specific file (or an array of files).
+In this case, it returns the same Finder object:

 $finder = Finder::findFiles('*.txt')